SteveJM/Bash-Intro/Exercise3.md

 For these exercises type the characters in quotes as they are shown below and press the <Return> key after each line.
 This exercise assumes that you have successfully completed exercise 1, which created a directory for all of the work called 'BashIntroExercises' in you home directory.

 1. We are going to start by creating a few files for use in the rest of this exercise.
-All of the commands used should be familar to you, in fact this will also serve as a useful reminder of what you have learnt so far.
+All of the commands used should be familiar to you, in fact this will also serve as a useful reminder of what you have learnt so far.
 Enter the following commands:

     > cd ~/BashIntroExercises
     > ls -l /tmp > tmp_files